 Mint has a strong and pleasant aroma, and is mostly associated with candy canes or gum.
 The aroma is known for driving away spiders, and you can choose to grow it outside in well-drained soil or inside your home under fluorescent bulbs.
 This makes mint a hardy perennial that you can grow either inside or outside your home.
 Apart from using mint as a repellent, it can be used in brewing tea for an upset stomach.

-Not everyone finds spiders fun, and you might be one of those people.
-Relying on natural ways can help you to repel these bugs.
+Not everyone finds spiders fun.
+Relying on natural ways can help repel these bugs at a cost-effective manner.
 Besides, most of the plants listed above do not only drive away spiders but also other bugs from your home.
-By using these plants that keep spiders away, you will have an insect free environment.
+A Win-Win.
+By using these plants, keep spiders away, and enjoy an insect free environment.